oblinger/HookAnchorApp/logs/IDEA/Ideas Social/EduCorp/Greenhouse Farming/Greenhouse Farming.md

 ## PAPERS
 ###  [Safeguarding food security through large-scale adoption of agricultural production technologies](https://www.facebook.com/agricimpact/)

+- Julian Mitchell, the C.E.O. of one such company, InspiraFarms, told me.
+“And that excludes the poorest of the poor” From NewYorker: Africa’s Cold Rush and the Promise of Refrigeration

 ## ORGANIZATIONS
 -  [TuDelft University](https://www.facebook.com/agricimpact/)  - They have some 'manual' for building greenhouses